 - New Student Aid A first-year award is available to assist new fulltime students with the costs associated with starting a new program of study.
-This aid currently provides \$20 per semester hour to qualified students. - Direct Aid Need-based financial assistance is coordinated by the Director of Admissions along with the Financial Aid Committee.
+This aid currently provides \$20 per semester hour to qualified students. - Direct Aid Need-based financial assistance is coordinated by the Director of Admissions and the Admissions and Student Finances Counselor, along with the Financial Assistance Committee.
 These grants are subject to the availability of funds.
 Qualified recipients will be full-time students and will demonstrate substantial need.